echohell/Endless-Rift-Siege/README.md

-# Endless-Rift-Siege
+# Endless Rift Siege
-Repository for Endless Rift Siege, an auto-battle game developed by a group of five students from NBCC.
+ An endless auto battle game created by five students from NBCC